shikanime/shikanime/articles/kubecon2023.md

 the most in all conversations I had during the convention.
 It even had its own co-located event!

+[KubeVela](https://kubevela.io/) is a new project that I never heard about before, it is a tool that helps you to manage your Kubernetes application by providing a higher level abstraction on top of the Kubernetes API.
+It is in between Operators and Helm, is is not as complex as Operators but it doesn't require the same level of expertise as Helm.
+It is a great tool to help you create a sane interface for your Kubernetes administrators and developers without learning the infrastructure implementation details.

 But, but, but, how about development cycle ?
 My favorite topic have always been about how to make the development experience better and therefore you and me happy ([You don’t have to ship your computer anymore